Boston Baptist College Data & Information Overview

 Boston Baptist College Undergraduate Student Diversity

-How Much Does Boston Baptist College Cost?overall average net price of Boston Baptist College is $18,263.
+How Much Does Boston Baptist College Cost?overall average net price of Boston Baptist College is $21,413.
 The affordability of the school largely depends on your financial need since net price varies by income group.
-See the table below for the net price for different income groups.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Boston Baptist College, see our tuition and fees and room and board pages.